Title I, Part D, Subpart 2

 Subpart 2: Eligible Students to Receive Services

-• “At-Risk” Students in PSU
+• Students in the PSU identified as “At-Risk”

-• Students at-risk of academic failure, dependency adjudication, or delinquency adjudication.
+• This includes students at-risk of academic failure, dependency adjudication, or delinquency adjudication.
 Any student who has a drug or alcohol problem, is pregnant or is a parent, has come into contact with the juvenile justice system or child welfare system in the past, is at least 1 year behind the expected grade level for the age of the individual, is an English learner, is a gang member, has dropped out of school in the past, or has a high absenteeism rate at school.

 Transitional and supportive programs operated in local educational agencies under this subpart shall be designed primarily to meet the transitional and academic needs of students returning to local educational agencies or alternative education programs from correctional facilities.
 Services to students at-risk of dropping out of school shall not have a negative impact on meeting such transitional and academic needs of the students returning from correctional facilities.